Code-Institute-Submissions/eHand/docs/testing.md

     * All navbar links work as expected

 * :hammer: TEST: (Info Readmore links)
-    * Expected Read more links in page introduction to bring user to correct section on page to read more about that article.
+    * Expected Read more links in page introduction to bring the user to the correct section on the page to read more about that article.
 * :clipboard: RESULT:
-    * Read more links took user to correct part of page
+    * Read more links took the user to correct part of the page

 * :hammer: TEST: (Get Started links)
-    * Expected Get Started links in information containers to bring user to the upgrade page.
+    * Expected Get Started links in information containers to bring the user to the upgrade page.
 * :clipboard: RESULT:
-    * For a non authenticated member - they are taken to the sign in page / with option to register.
+    * For a non authenticated member - they are taken to the sign-in page / with an option to register.
     * Once signed in, the user arrives at the upgrade page.
     * An authenticated user arrives straight to the upgrade page.